The 'Breadvan' is a special Ferrari made in 1962 based on a 1961 Ferrari 250 GT SWB, chassis #2819GT.

 The origins of the 'Breadvan' began with the "palace revolt" at the end of October, 1961.
 This dispute, between Enzo's wife and several key employees, forced many workers to leave and find work elsewhere.
-Among them were engineers Carlo Chiti and Giotto Bizzarrini (link 1 , link 2), and 1961 Formula 1 world champion Phil Hill.
+Among them were engineers Carlo Chiti and Giotto Bizzarrini (link 1, link 2 , link 3), and 1961 Formula 1 world champion Phil Hill.
 One of the final projects the team was working on at Ferrari was the 250 GTO racer, which was eventually completed by Mauro Forghieri and the final bodywork was performed by Scaglietti.

 Shortly after the employees departure this group set up their own company, ATS (Automobili Turismo Sport), to take on their former employer in single seater and sports car racing with Count Giovanni Volpi di Misurata as one of the financial backers.
 Count Volpi, owner of the Scuderia Serenissima Republica di Venezia (SSR), had ordered two Ferraris 250 GTO but when Enzo Ferrari found out Bizzarrini and Chiti worked for the Count, the team's 250 GTO orders were canceled.
 Through some friends he did eventually get an example, but he wanted more for his assault at Le Mans for the 1962 season.